Best Kayak Carts

 (these links take you to Amazon.
 More on the carts further below)

 A kayak cart is a small frame, which attaches to wheels, that makes the transition from car to water (and vice-versa) far less troublesome.
+Generally, these are two wheeled devices to help you transport your kayak.

 Of course, like most other kayaking accessories there are multiple types and brands to choose from.
-So we’ve written this article to help you find the best cart for a kayak.
+So we’ve written this article to help you find the best kayak cart for a kayak.

 Why Would I Want A Kayak Cart?

-The bottom line is that carts make for an easier and quicker transition from car to kayak so you can spend less time carrying your paraphernalia back and forth and more time enjoying your time on the water.
+The bottom line is that kayak carts make for an easier and quicker transition from car to kayak so you can spend less time carrying your paraphernalia back and forth and more time enjoying your time on the water.

 What Are The Different Kayak Cart Types?